-In general most people don’t learn to iron properly until they leave home and it is one of those household chores that you either love or hate, furthermore, it is a never-ending daily chore that a super yacht stewardess must face.
+In general, most people don’t learn to iron properly until they leave home and it’s one of those household chores that you either love or hate.
+Unfortunately, it is a never-ending daily chore that a superyacht stewardess must mace and learn to master… QUICKLY!

 - Save time ironing before you even pull out your iron and ironing board, by hanging or folding your clothes as soon as it comes out of the dryer or off the line.